curl/everything-curl/libcurl/callbacks/prereq.md

 # Prereq

 "Prereq" here means immediately before the request is issued.
-That's the moment where this callback is called.
+That is the moment where this callback is called.

 Set the function with `CURLOPT_PREREQFUNCTION` and it gets called and passed